Toph-earth/Testrun/README.md

-This si simply to see if javascript can be incorporated into github.
+This is simply to see if javascript can be incorporated into github.